FIN-029: Use of Buildings Financed with Tax-Exempt Debt

-The University and University-related Foundations participating in the University’s debt-financing program will comply with all IRS laws and regulations applicable to Private Business Use in tax-exempt financed facilities.
+The University (and University-Associated Organizations to the extent participating in the University’s debt-financing program) will comply with all IRS laws and regulations applicable to Private Business Use in tax-exempt financed facilities.
 The University’s Director of Financial Operations and the applicable unit managers are responsible for ensuring that any space in debt-financed buildings allocated to Private Business Use does not exceed the legal limits.

 - Responsibilities of Managers:

-The University’s Director of Financial Operations and Academic Division, Medical Center, College at Wise, and University-related Foundation managers are responsible for ensuring compliance with IRS laws and regulations concerning Private Business Use.
+The University’s Director of Financial Operations and Academic Division, Medical Center, College at Wise, and applicable University-Associated Organization managers are responsible for ensuring compliance with IRS laws and regulations concerning Private Business Use.